 Editor’s Note: My good friend Tara Burghart shared this post with us to share with you.
-Tara is the co-founder of the fabulous gowestyoungmom.com, a resource for families in suburban Chicago’s Fox Valley area.
+Tara is the co-founder of the fabulous gowestyoungmom.com, which in its heyday was a resource for families in suburban Chicago’s Fox Valley area.

 Look how cute it turned out: